Code-Institute-Submissions/ms2-idest/README.md

 2. POIs
     * Click on 'Find' in navbar.
     * When clicked each POI button dispalys the correct POIs repectivly.
-    ..When 'All' and no city is selected.
+        * When 'All' and no city is selected.
-    ..When a country and city is selected.
+        * When a country and city is selected.
     * Results from the last search are cleared before the next search results are dispalyed.
     * Markers are cleared on the map before the next markers are displayed.
 3. Web application works across different device types
     * Load website on different device types and perform all testing that has been stated above.
 4. Booking form
-    * Use navigation link to "Book" section.
+    * Use navigation link to 'Book' section.
     * Try to submit the empty form and verify that an error message about the required fields appears.
     * Try to submit the form with an invalid email address and verify that a relevant error message appears.
     * Try to submit the form with an invalid telephone number and verify that a relevant error message appears.
     * Try to submit the form with all inputs valid.
 Modal should be displayed with thank you message.
+    * Modal can be closed by clicking on any part of the windown outside the modal.
+    * Modal can be closed using the closed button or the cross button.
 5. Map
     * Contorls are shown on the map.
     * Drag the map around in all directions.
     * Zoom in and out of the map.
     * Switch between Map and Satellite views.
     * Click on a marker to display more information.
-    * Click on a results card and display more information above the marker on the map.
+    * Click on a results tile and display more information above the marker on the map.
-6. Booking Form
-    * Required fields must be filled in.
-    * Name field only excepts characters.
-    * Email field only excepts the format 'example@domain.com'.
-    * Telephone field only excepts numbers.
-    * On successful submission modal is dispalyed with thank you message.
-    * Modal can be closed by clicking on any part of the windown outside the modal.
-    * Modal can be closed using the closed button or the cross button.

 On Internet Explorer the position property 'sticky' was causing the map to be dispalyed 5.5em down from the top.
-The the CSS value top: 5.5em is there to move the map down enough so the sticky navigation bar does not hide it when the user scrolls down.
+The CSS value `top: 5.5em;` is there to move the map down enough so the sticky navigation bar does not hide it when the user scrolls down.
 On IE, the browser was applying this regardless if the user had scrolled down the page.
-In order for IE browser to display top: 0, I had to add some CSS to target IE only.
+In order for IE browser to display `top: 0;`, I had to add some CSS to target IE only.
 This issue also highlighted the fact that IE does not support the position property 'sticky' at this time of writing.
 I have only be able to test this on IE 11 so far.

 The map would failed to load randomly, occuring once every 10 times or so.
 The console would print a *'InitMap is not a function'*.
 I believe this was caused due to the loading order of the scripts in my index.html file.
 The Google Maps API script was set to load first, then main.js that actually held the initMap function.
 I believe on occasion the Google Maps API script would finishing loading before the main.js file had.
 The Google Maps API would call the initMap function which had not fully loaded.
-By moving the Google Maps API script under the main.js script appears to have solve the problem as I have not encounted this issue again so far.
+By moving the Google Maps API script under the main.js script appears to have solve the problem as I have not encounted this issue so far 30+ page reloads.

 ## Deployment ##